kushagras71/ML_DL_Model_Deployment/Tensorflow_Models/Fashion_MNIST_WEB/README.md

 right prediction.

-Here, the box has a drawing of a 'T-shirt', and the model made the correct prediction as 'T-Shirt'.
+Here, the box has a drawing of a 'T-shirt', and the model made the correct prediction as 'T-shirt'.